viviandotdev/ObsidianVault/+ Encounters/Sources/2025 Founder Recap State of Sublime.md

 - building something that. exists
 - there is no exist strategey'

-put good stuff out int o
+put good stuff out into the universe and it. will return more good stuff back to you